Posts by Ken Gagne

 If you want more details about any of these opportunities, please email me or leave a comment.
 For more advice from Jumpstart, listen to the MS Challenge Talk audio recordings.
 To be alerted to future Jumpstart sessions, sign up for free email notifications!

-Ken, a Framingham resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 MS Challenge Walk 2013 commercial & PSA

-Written by Ken on January 20, 2013 at 7:27 pm
+Written by on Jan 20, 2013

 Every September, Brenda Neary and her Red Dirt Productions crew come to Cape Cod not just to bear witness to MS Challenge Walk, but to share the experience with a wider audience.
 They do so by recording the event on film and editing an amazing three-day adventure into a three-minute commercial that captures the essence of what it means to be a part of the MS Challenge Walk community.